 Lookout Mountain, Lookout Sea is rife with lyrical references to ancient Jewish texts, Emily Dickinson poems and presidential addresses – all boiled down to fine but puzzling personal anthems.
 Throughout the album, other songs such as “Strange Victory, Strange Defeat,” “Aloysius, Bluegrass Drummer” and “We Could Be Looking for the Same Thing” move with a greater sense of focus and eloquence that transcends the darkness of Tanglewood Numbers but still bursts with concealed meaning.
 Lookout Mountain, Lookout Sea feels like an honest, existential jaunt in which occasional duets between Berman and his wife, Cassie, come across as giddy and even goofy.

-The chords for the songs are included with the album's liner notes, and his label, Drag City, is hosting a contest in which musicians are asked to record a video covering a song from Lookout Mountain, Lookout Sea.
-The winners will be shown on Pitchfork.tv and will receive a copy of the documentary film Silver Jew by Nashville filmmakers Michael Tully and Matthew Robison, who are currently working on We Fun: Atlanta, GA Inside Out.
+The chords for the songs are included with the album’s liner notes, and his label, Drag City, hosted a contest in which musicians were asked to record a video covering a song from Lookout Mountain, Lookout Sea.
+The winners were shown on Pitchfork.tv and received a copy of the documentary film Silver Jew by Nashville filmmakers Michael Tully and Matthew Robison, who are currently working on We Fun: Atlanta, GA Inside Out.

 Silver Jew (due Sept.
 23) tackles the subject of Berman’s recent journey to Israel to embrace his Jewish heritage.
 “I’ve always been a fan of David the artist, and because his type was such a rarity in my Nashville experience I was drawn to him,” Robison says.
 “I also think he has a unique and true sense of justice and balance that many can’t quite comprehend.
 His barbs can bite with a lot of truth.”